mmanos/laravel-social/README.md

 ## Social Buttons

 This package provides some convenient css that allows you to create nice social buttons.
-It is built for use with the Twitter Bootstrap framework.
+It is built for use with the [Twitter Bootstrap](https://github.com/twbs/bootstrap) and [Font Awesome](http://fontawesome.io/) frameworks.

 #### Publish The Assets